5 Interesting Culinary Experiences on My Bucket List

 Those who claim to have weak stomachs with unusual food probably have a good reason why.
+However, they miss out on a lot of fantastic eating experiences.
 I’ll share a little secret with you – you can build up resistance as far as the “strength” of your stomach goes.
 If you slowly accustom yourself to certain foods, not only can they become acquired tastes, but your body can built up a tolerance.
 If you’re brave enough to subject your stomach to a little change, you can embark on some fantastic culinary experiences.

 Eating Rat Meat in China or Cambodia

 There is a well-known restaurant in China which one could say popularised this practice by being featured on television.
 However, eating rat meat is something that’s quite common in that part of the world.
 The experience can be off-putting to some due to their practice of letting diners choose the rat which they want prepared from a cage, still alive.
 Don’t get too attached!

 You’ve not lived the true foodie dream until you’ve tasted bread (or any other baked delight) which has been prepared using geothermal heat!
 That’s a rather unique culinary experience which awaits you in Iceland.
 The bread has a distinctively “earthy” taste having been baked underground.
 This is one of those experiences that combines both taste and surroundings.
 Not one to be missed.

 Known to be some of the best coffee in the world, this coffee which comes all the way from the volcanic hills of Hawaii is an expensive delicacy.
 Visit its place of origin, though, and you won’t have to fork out for the branded versions of the coffee.
 You can enjoy more than one cup with the locals, roasted straight from the volcanic slopes.